-Finland is Again Ranked the Happiest Country in the World.
-The US falls to its Lowest-ever Position
+Finland Is Again Ranked the Happiest Country in the World.
+The US Falls to Its Lowest-Ever Position

 Afghanistan is again ranked as the unhappiest country in the world, with Afghan women saying their lives are especially difficult.

-Sierra Leone in western Africa is the second unhappiest, followed by Lebanon, ranking the 3rd from the bottom.
+Sierra Leone in western Africa is the second unhappiest, followed by Lebanon, ranking third from the bottom.

 Almost one-fifth of young adults globally have no social support